Anchormen/sql4es/README.md

 **Scoring**

 By default queries are executed as a filter which means elasticsearch does not scores the results and they are returned in an arbitrary order.
-Add '_score' as one of the selected columns in order to change this behavior and request scoring.
+Add '_score' as one of the selected columns in order to change this behaviour and request scoring.
 By default results are returned sorted on _score DESC (can be changed to ORDER BY _score ASC).
 Ordering on another field will disable scoring!
 In addition it is possible to get the id and type of a document by specifying _id and _type respectively.

 ``` sql
 /* request scoring, document id and document type */